PhilipQuirke/quanta_mech_interp/README.md

 - evaluating a hypothesised algorithm to see if all the required features exist using the model's stored facts

 The library includes:
-- A technique [Useful Nodes](./useful_tags.md) to reduce the model "search space" - speeding up and reducing the cost of searching.
+- A technique [Useful Nodes](./useful_tags.md) to reduce the model "search space" to just nodes important to the model's prediction accuracy.
+- A technique [Filtering](./filter.md) to more efficiently search for model facts, features and the overall algorithm.
 - Multiple visualizations of model useful nodes, facts and features e.g.

 ![Attention](./assets/ins1_mix_d6_l3_h4_t40K_s372001AttentionBehaviorPerHead.svg?raw=true "Attention")